ipld/ipld/specs/codecs/dag-json/spec.md

 ### Serialization

-Codec implementors **MUST** do the following in order to ensure hashes consistently match for the same block data.
+Codec implementations **MUST** do the following when encoding data in order to ensure hashes consistently match for the same block data.

  - Sort object keys by their (UTF-8) encoded representation, i.e. with byte comparisons
  - Strip whitespace

 This produces the most compact and consistent representation which will ensure that two codecs producing the same data end up with matching block hashes.

+Codec implementers should not enforce this strictness when decoding data in order to support historical data, and data produced by non-strict encoders.
+However, they may provide an opt-in for systems where round-trip determinism is a desireable feature and backward compatibility with old, non-strict data is unnecessary.

 ### Supported kinds